 Educating your employees is also important.
 If their identities are being used for fraud, they will receive communications from the state unemployment office and even a Form 1099-G from the IRS.
 Your employees must recognize this as a red flag for fraud and report the problem immediately.

 Contact Breon & Associates in Harrisburg

 At Breon & Associates, our CPAs are certified anti-fraud experts.
 As such, we educate businesses on various ways to detect and eliminate fraud in their organizations.
 We are ready to assist your company in guarding against UI fraud.
 The pandemic has placed many businesses in jeopardy; you can’t afford to suffer losses from fraudulent activity you could have prevented.
 Contact us today.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an online consultation or an online training event.

 415 Market Street, Suite #205